dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

    catch(foo(X,Y,Z,ZoneName),_Catcher,fail).
 ```

+In some extreme cases it might be interesting to to code a second `before_foo_lenient/4` which never throws, just fails, and
+is invoked instead of `before_foo/4` depending on on a processing option passed to now `foo/5`, formerly `foo/4`.
+But that
+duplicates code and is nasty.
+Just do that if the cost of many no-operation throw-catch sequences can actually be measured.

 The problem with the above is that it also catches exceptions generated "deeper down the stack", by predicates called by foo/4.
 These you might not want to catch, they could have something to do with I/O etc.